-By far the most prominent federal regulations affecting confidentiality and privacy are the HIPPA regulations .
+By far the most prominent federal regulations affecting confidentiality and privacy are the HIPAA regulations .
 Created under the Health Insurance Privacy & Portability Act, they apply not only to mental health care providers, but to providers of all health care services who electronically transmit identifiable patient information.
 These regulations are discussed briefly in Part I of this book; their provisions are summarized in more detail in Appendix VIII; and links to their text and interpretations are available on the website of the Center for Ethical Practice (2010).
-These regulations are extensive, which is why therapists and/or their staff often obtain specialized HIPPA training.
+These regulations are extensive, which is why therapists and/or their staff often obtain specialized HIPAA training.

 Other federal regulations affecting confidentiality include those which apply only in educational settings.
 These include FERPA and IDEA, both of which protect the confidentiality of student information, including mental health information.

 B. Laws Creating Therapist-Patient Privilege In Court Cases

 “Privilege” is a sub-category of confidentiality.
 It is a legal concept that applies only in legal contexts.
 It protects the right to maintain the confidentiality of information about oneself within the context of a court case or legal hearing.
 State and federal laws can grant “privilege status” to certain relationships (e.g., husband-wife; attorney-client; priest-penitent; doctor-patient) meaning that the information communicated within that relationship is protected from being used as evidence in court.
 States vary in the extent to which information from the therapist-patient relationship is “privileged.”